 For example: Say, you are asked to write a blog on the topic “Private Cloud vs. Public Cloud: Which one is right for you?”
 Here’s how an ideal outline for the blog would look:

-- An introduction featuring interesting statistics about cloud usage or an organization that was able to drastically increase their revenue by getting on the cloud
+- An introduction featuring interesting statistics about cloud usage or an organization that was able to drastically increase its revenue by getting on the cloud.

 - Making the decision between public and private cloud (This right here, is the main meat of your blog post – this is where you answer the question raised in the title.
 This part has to be as detailed as possible.
 You can also get creative in terms of how you present the content.
 Maybe it would be nice to present it in a comparative table format?
 Or perhaps you should put it in bulleted points?
 Think about how best you can help your reader make the choice between both cloud types, by giving him/her sufficient information and in a relatable format)

 - Conclude your blog post with a bang– pose a question, invoke the mind’s eye, or ask your readers to share their opinion.